duydd25031999/TC_note/Software Development/Introduction_Questions.md

         - Team tôi phụ trách chủ yếu phần Front-end, UI/UX, Admin system
         - Chúng tôi đồng hành với dự án từ lúc bắt đầu, thiết kế giao diện đầu tiên
         - Sau 2 năm phát triển, dự án đang phát triển web terminal
-        - Trách nhiệm mà tôi đã đảm nhiệm: presale, thiết kế high/low-level, phân task, kiểm thử, bàn giao
+        - Trách nhiệm mà tôi đã đảm nhiệm: thiết kế high/low-level, phân task, kiểm thử, bàn giao
         - Dự án thành công trong việc gọi vốn nhiều lần
         - Học được nhiều về thích nghi yêu cầu thay đổi nhanh, giao tiếp khách hàng, quản lý nhóm nội bộ
 - English sample answer:

-- My last project was building a web-based chatbot platform that supports server and cloud management tasks.
+    - My last project was building a cloud-native platform designed to assist users working with server and cloud service
+    - Integrates an LLM AI model that understands and translate natural words into right commands for cloud service
+    - Allows visual tracking of step-by-step execution results with AI-powered feedback.
+    - Enables real-time communication through WebSocket for responsive AI command execution.
     - The chatbot initially answers user prompts using AI, with expert review and enhancement afterward.
     - I worked on the front-end using Vue 3 and Socket for real-time interactions.
-- We collaborated from the project's beginning, we setted up Front-end side for this product, designed and developed all Front-end interfaces
+    - We collaborated from the project's beginning, we setted up Front-end side for this product, designed and developed all the interfaces

-- My Responsibilities in project:
-- Participated in presale activities for new phases.
-- Designed high-level and low-level solutions for new features.
-- Created work breakdown structures (WBS) for task management.
-- Assigned tasks and supported internal team collaboration.
-- Implemented, tested, and delivered each phase to the client.
+    - One challenge I faced was during the early phase, when the client had a rough idea but no detailed SRS.
+    - So I had to organize the information, listing unclear points, and working with the team lead to drive conversations with the client.
+That helped us align quickly and avoid late misunderstandings and make high-level design for new features
+    - From there, I handled the front-end structure, implemented key interactive features, supported testing, and ensured each delivery matched our milestone.
-- The project successfully secured multiple rounds of investment, largely based on the demos we developed.
+    - I'm proud that this project successfully secured multiple rounds of investment, largely based on the demos we developed
-- I have learned from project:
-- Improved adaptability to rapid client-driven changes.
-- Enhanced communication skills with clients and stakeholders.
-- Strengthened internal leadership and team management skills under dynamic conditions.
+    - Looking back, this was the first time I worked on an AI-integrated developer tool from scratch.
+    - I became more confident in client communication, more structured in handling vague specs, and more comfortable leading in a fast-paced team, even when things felt unclear.
 ## Project Introduction

 ### Project Overview